Mixed mode oscillations in a conceptual climate model: Introduction

 While it may be unsettling to not have a more concrete argument, the ambiguity regarding parameter values---and even the governing equations---allows more freedom.
-With this in mind we take a different approach than is often sought in the paleoclimate literature.
+With this in mind we take a different approach than that of others in the paleoclimate literature such as Saltzman and Maasch \cite{ms88, ms90, ms91}.
 In the vast majority of climate science papers, the authors simulate models with judiciously chosen parameters.
 Our approach is different in that we assume nothing about any parameters except that they are physically meaningful.
 Then, through the analysis, we find conditions under which the model behaves qualitatively like the data.
 The idea is not to pinpoint specific parameter values, but to find a range of possible parameters.
 There are two advantages to this approach.
 First, the parameter range can be used to constrain (or maybe constrain further) previous parameter estimates, which may tell us something previously unknown about the climate system.
 It can be used to inform parameter choices for large simulations.
 Second, a parameter range is useful to eliminate options.
 That is, if the only parameter range which produces the correct qualitative behavior is entirely unreasonable, the model needs to be changed.

 The outline of the paper is as follows: In section 2 we set up the model and provide relevant background from the paleoclimate literature.
 Then we nondimensionalize the model and discuss assumptions on some of the parameters.
-We analyze the dimensionless model in section 3, with a focus on finding conditions for MMOs.
+In particular, we identify our dimensionless model as a multiple time-scale problem.
+We analyze this model in section 3, with a focus on finding conditions for MMOs.
 We conclude with a discussion in section 4.